 - "Pensamiento latinoamericano" (“Latin American Thought,” January 16, 2017).

 - Meeting with the Ambassador of Mexico to Poland (October 2016).

 - "Mexico en el siglo XXI" (“Mexico in the Twenty-First Century,” October 25, 2016).

 - Meeting with Jacek Hinz, Former Ambassador of Poland in Caracas (Venezuela) (2016).

-- Meeting with Ambassador of the Republic of Peru in Poland (June 2016).
+- Meeting with the Ambassador of the Republic of Peru in Poland (June 2016).

-- Religious Diversification of the Americas: Myths, Traditions, Contemporary Phenomena (March 18, 2016).
+- "The Religious Diversification of the Americas: Myths, Traditions, Contemporary Phenomena" (March 18, 2016).

-- Latin America in the Contemporary International Relations (April 28, 2015).
+- "The Place of Latin America in Contemporary International Relations" (April 28, 2015).

-- Participation in academic conferences organized by the members of the Academic Circle of Latin American Studies, including moderation of conference panels and presentation of papers.
+- Participation in academic conferences organized by members of the Academic Circle of Latin American Studies, including the moderation of conference panels and the presentation of papers.

 - Participation in discussions with students, including the regularly scheduled “Fireside Chats” dedicated to the current socio-political problems of both Americas.